1700 - 1799

 Mason-Dixon Line sign at Maryland-Pennsylvania border, U.S. Route 15 North near Emmitsburg, Maryland, May 2015.
 Photo by Sarah A. Hanks.

 1765, Nov.
-23. Stamp Act resistance at Frederick, later known as Repudiation Day.
+23. County Court judges renounced Stamp Act on what became known as Repudiation Day.

 1766.
 Sons of Liberty organized in Baltimore County.

 1767.
 Annapolis merchants sent Charles Willson Peale (1741-1827) to London to study painting with Benjamin West.

 1768.
 Baltimore County seat moved from Joppa to Baltimore Town.